interest-protocol/interest-mvr/access-control/contracts/README.md

 -   **SuperAdmin:** It is a key only object with the capability to create and add/remove admins from the `ACL` object.
 -   **Admin:** It is an object that can issue an AdminWitness used to gate admin functions.
 Admins can have roles.

-`SuperAdmin` has the highest authority in the system as it should be kept safe under a multisig or under a `DAO` if possible.
+`SuperAdmin` has the highest authority in the system, it should be kept safe under a multisig or under a `DAO` if possible.
 Admins issue a [Witness](https://move-book.com/programmability/witness-pattern.html?highlight=witness#pattern-witness) to prove their capability rights.

 The `SuperAdmin` is a key only object that can only be transferred via a two-step function with a delay in between to allow users to adjust before ownership is transferred.

-Functions can be admin gated by accepting a reference of the witness in their arguments.
+Functions can be admin gated by accepting a reference of an `AdminWitness` in their arguments.

 ## Modules

 -   access_control: It has the core logic of the package.
--   errors: It has all the error codes issued by the package.
+-   errors: It has all the error codes thrown by the package.
 -   events: it has all the event structs.
 -   access_control_tests: It has unit tests for the access_control module.